kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>A description of the CHO.
 If there is no dc:description for an object, there must be a
 dc:title.
-If both are  available, provide both. <dc:description>Illustrated guide to airport markings and lighting signals, with particular reference to SMGCS  (Surface Mo vement Guidance and Control System) for airports with low visibility conditions.</dc:d escription></p>
+If both are  available, provide both. <code>&lt;dc:description&gt;Illustrated guide to airport markings and lighting signals, with particular reference to SMGCS  (Surface Mo vement Guidance and Control System) for airports with low visibility conditions.&lt;/dc:d escription&gt;</code></p>
 </div>

 #### EDM_ProvidedCHO.dc_format